PyRetri/PyRetri/README.md

 ```
 @article{PyRetri,
-  title={PyRetri: A PyTorch-based Library for Image Retrieval by Deep Convolutional Neural Networks},
+  title = {PyRetri: A PyTorch-based Library for Image Retrieval by Deep Convolutional Neural Networks},
-  author={Hu, Benyi and Song, Ren-Jie and Wei, Xiu-Shen and Yao, Yazhou and Hua, Xian-Sheng and Liu, Yuehu},
+  author = {Hu, Benyi and Song, Ren-Jie and Wei, Xiu-Shen and Yao, Yazhou and Hua, Xian-Sheng and Liu, Yuehu},
-  year={2020}
+  year = {2020}
 }
 ```